paulsskiii/OOCL_Team/README.md

 | Oscar Piastri     | Tester              | @oscarpiastri        |

 ## Notes
-- Only the group leader will push code to the repository.
+- Only the group leader will push code to the Branch.
 - All members must contribute to exercises and assignments.